 NATIONAL DIRECTOR should be appointed over each

-A...Areas Within Nations: Because of the cultural, linguistic, and geographical diversity within nations, each nation should be divided into areas on the basis of these factors.
-An AREA REPRESENTATIVE will serve under the National challenge of the unreached in terms of people groups.
+A...Areas within Nations: Because of the cultural, linguistic, and geographical diversity within nations, each nation should be divided into areas on the basis of these factors.
+An AREA challenge of the unreached in terms of people groups.